01 of 08

 Search for Airline's Baggage Dimension Rules

 The planes they fly are sometimes identical, but how these various carriers define an acceptable carry-on bag size differs.
-A few examples:

-Air France limits the weight of a carry-on bag to 26 lbs; United allows up to 40 lbs.
+For example, Air France limits the weight of a carry-on bag to 26 lbs; United allows up to 40 lbs.
 The same is true for dimensions.
 Among the airlines, you'll find several inches of variation in acceptable length, width and height for carry-on bags.

 These standards don't change frequently, but it's a good idea to double-check on the airline website prior to departure.
 Unfortunately, this useful information isn't always easy to find.
 The marketing departments don't like to emphasize baggage fees, so you rarely find a link from the home page.
 Go to the "site map" or perform a word search for "carry-on."Continue to 4 of 8 below.